tanc7/Hyperjackers-Handbook/README.md

 # Foreword

 Unless you are physically allowed to attack a Cloud Provider.
 Please don't actually do it.
 Only do this in your own controlled environment.
 The act of hyperjacking should be considered a crime with a life sentence.
 And since this crime is **already happening right now** the moment Congress passes a act won't be too long.

 This course is meant to inform the public "How bad can things get" if a 'hacker' completely controls a virtual machine Hypervisor.

 And yes, someday a hyperjacker might be able to control every wireless pacemaker that was installed by a specific hospital through a infection from one of their domains and the info they may have learned from it.
 Think of how many lives could be at the hands of some dickhead that pwned a Amazon AWS Hypervisor years ago.
 And how much control over other people's lives that he has now.

+# Legal

+This subtopic of malicious hacking has largely been undiscussed in public circles.
+It should be considered a very legally sensitive "combat-form" of illegal entry into computer systems.
+For example, by successfully breaking into a Cloud Hypervisor that contains ANY domains or webpages that contain American owners.
+For each machine (quantified by webserver instances + what else you may have kicked down the doors of), you have accumulated 20 Federal charges for each machine successfully broken into, multiplied by how many connected machines are for that.

+You can easily catch a charge and a sentence for a 1,000 years for this.
+FYI!

+Furthermore, as a cybersecurity "guy", I guarantee that `that there is no guarantees that my counter-forensics tactics are actually, foolproof.` New methods and countermeasures come into the spotlight **every damn day**.
+But `it will DEFINITELY prolong your future cybercriminal career until the day you do get caught.`

+**TLDR, make at least enough monies to retain a lawyer.**

 # Tentative Curriculum